-Samples containing BTV6 were not included in ring trials of RT-PCR assays for BTV in EU National Reference Laboratories (Batten et al. 2008a; Batten et al. 2008c).
+Samples containing BTV6 were not included in earlier ring trials of RT-PCR assays for BTV in EU National Reference Laboratories (Batten et al. 2008a; Batten et al. 2008c).
 Validation studies of various RT-PCR tests used in EU National Reference Laboratories to detect BTV show that tests published by the following authors detected BTV6 (based on a single sample of an isolate of BTV6 from South Africa): Shaw et al. (2007); Anthony et al. (2007); Toussaint et al. (2007) and Jimenez-Clavero et al. (2006).
-Detection of BTV6 by the following RT-PCR tests is not known: Polci et al. (2007); Hoffmann (unpublished) and other unpublished ('in house') tests, including those following OIE protocols.
+Detection of BTV6 by the following RT-PCR tests was not known: Polci et al. (2007); Hoffmann (unpublished) and other unpublished ('in house') tests, including those following OIE protocols.
+In late 2008 a limited ring trial of 13 National Reference Laboratories showed that BTV6 was detected by all BTV serogroup and BTV6 serotype-specific RT-PCR assays (Batten et al. 2010).

-cELISA tests used in the EU should detect donors which are seropositive to BTV6 as well as BTV8.
+30 BTV serotypes 1 to 20 from South Africa and BTV serotypes 10, 11, 13 and 17 from the United States cELISA tests used in the EU should detect donors which are seropositive to BTV6 as well as BTV8.
 Antisera from a South African isolate of BTV6 were included in ring trials to test cELISA kits used in EU National Reference Laboratories in 2006 (Batten et al. 2008a) but not in 2007 (Batten et al. 2008c).
 In the 2006 trials, all 27 cELISA tests in 23 participating EU National Reference Laboratories detected BTV6 (Batten et al. 2008a).
 Further evaluation is required of cELISA kits to detect the BTV6 strain which emerged in the Netherlands in October 2008.

-In late 2008, tests at the National Reference Laboratory in Belgium established that a new serotype of BTV had been detected using the RT-PCR test of Toussaint et al. (2007), which was confirmed with serogroup and serotype-specific RT-PCR assays.
-However, results for serum neutralisation tests were equivocal and final confirmation of BTV11 was undertaken at the BTV Community Central Reference Laboratory, Pirbright (Promed Mail 2009a; Promed Mail 2009b).
-Ring trials of EC National Reference Laboratories have included samples for BTV11 and there was no report of failure to detect this serotype with commercial cELISA kits (Batten et al. 2008c).
+In late 2008, tests at the National Reference Laboratory in Belgium established that a new serotype of BTV had been detected using the RT-PCR test of Toussaint et al. (2007), which was confirmed with serogroup and serotype-specific RT-PCR assays .
+However, results for serum neutralisation tests were equivocal and final confirmation of BTV11 was undertaken at the BTV Community Central Reference Laboratory, Pirbright (Promed Mail 2009a; Promed Mail 2009b; Vandenbussche et al. 2009).
+Ring trials of EC National Reference Laboratories included samples for BTV11 and there was no report of failure to detect this serotype with commercial cELISA kits (Batten et al. 2008c).
+Four serotype-specific RT-qPCR assays for BTV serotypes 1, 6, 8 and 11 were developed in Belgium and used to detect these serotypes in imported animals in late 2008 (Vandenbussche et al. 2009).
+Similar assays for BTV serotypes 1, 6 and 8 were developed in Germany and used in regional veterinary laboratories (Hoffmann et al. 2009b).